mblauth/jdump/README.md

 # jdump

-jdump is a tool that creates multiple forms of dumps for multiple JVMs running on the local system in one go.
+jdump is a tool that creates multiple forms of dumps for multiple OpenJDK HotSpot JVMs running on the local system in one go.
 This might make it easier to request detailed JVM information for debugging issues on customer sites etc. without needing to brief them on the details of using jcmd or similar tools.

-`java -jar jdump -A` for example will provide all supported types of dumps for all running JVMs that it manages to connect to using the
+`java -jar jdump -A` for example will provide all supported types of dumps for all running JVMs that it manages to connect to using the Attach API.
-Attach API.

 ## Supported dump types